RedisGraph/RedisGraph/docs/docs/design/_index.md

 2. visit matrix - marking visit connections
 3. friend matrix - marking friend connections

 A 'visit' relationship E that connects node A to node B, sets THE adjacency matrix at position [A,B] to 1.
-Also, the visit matrix V sets position V[A,B] to 1.
+Also, the visit matrix V sets position V[A,B] to the corresponding relationship-id.

 To accommodate typed nodes, one additional matrix is allocated per label, and a label matrix is symmetric with ones along the main diagonal.
 Assume that node N was labeled as a Person, then the Person matrix P sets position P[N,N] to 1.